kubedb/docs/docs/guides/druid/autoscaler/compute/overview.md

 9. Then the `KubeDB` Ops-manager operator will scale the database component vertically as specified on the `DruidOpsRequest` CRO.

-In the next docs, we are going to show a step by step guide on Autoscaling of various Druid database components using `DruidAutoscaler` CRD.
+In the next docs, we are going to show a step-by-step guide on Autoscaling of various Druid database components using `DruidAutoscaler` CRD.